MeaneyLab/PRSoS/README.md

   OUTPUT                The path and name stem for the output files.
 One name
                         will be used for the score output, the snp log (optional), and the regression output.
-This is similar to the --out flag in Plink.
+This is similar to the --out flag in PLINK.

 optional arguments:
   -h, --help            Show this help message and exit.